 This is your super handy guide for everything you need to know for having fun in Amsterdam.

 And there is way more than just cycling around, visiting the red-light district and chartering a boat on the canals.

 After introducing you to the hilarious fun part of Barcelona, and the 31 fun things to do in London, we had a look at Amsterdam.
 “C’mon“, we thought, “this city must have endless awesome and unique things to have fun.”

 And oh boy, we were so right.

 So, join us!
-Have a look on all the fun things to do we found for Amsterdam – including Darth Vader!
+Have a look at all the fun things to do we found for Amsterdam – including Darth Vader!

 Accommodation in Amsterdam

-At the end of this guide we cover where to stay in Amsterdam.
+At the end of this guide, we cover our recommended accommodation with hotels, Airbnb and hostels.
+Here is a detailed guide on where to stay in Amsterdam.

-We also found the two best hostels in town and reviewed them for you:
+Here are the absolute coolest hostels in town and reviewed them for you:

 Let’s get the Amsterdam party started.